 - Dual diagnosis treatment – with a focus on mental health

-- Holistic treatment therapies like yoga, music and equine
+- Holistic treatment therapies like yoga and music

 - Alumni programs